BraydenReklaw/startup/Notes.md

 react [experiments](https://codepen.io/BrayDenWalker/pen/JjgrOxK?editors=1010).

 `a = {food:"apple"}; a.food` and `{food} = a` is an example of destructering (pull value of food out of object a)

+`import React from "https://cdn.skypack.dev/react"` `import ReactDOM from "https://cdn.skypack.dev/react-dom"`

+hooks
+- useState - allows you change states in html using variables
+- useEffect - a function that is run whenever a component is re-rendered